 - What about sustainability?
 Consumers are demanding more and more from the foods they eat, and companies are being forced to respond.
 It is in the best interest of every farmer to grow sustainably to maintain the value of their land.
 Do farmers have the right tools or technology?

-- The “free from” movement is also taking shape — free from pesticides, free from herbicides, free from GMO.
+- The “free from” movement is also taking shape — free from pesticides, herbicides, and GMO.
 Soil health, nitrogen runoff, and water use must be addressed.
 How?

 Van Trump Conference 2017